diksha-yadav-19/diksha-yadav-19/README.md

 ## 👋 Welcome to My GitHub Profile!

-- 👋 Hey there, I'm @diksha-yadav-19, a tech enthusiast on a coding journey!
+- 👋 Hey there, I'm Diksha Yadav, a tech enthusiast on a coding journey!
 - 👀 I'm intrigued by the endless possibilities of tech!
 - 🌱 Currently immersing myself in the latest coding trends!
 - 🚀 Looking to connect?
 Slide into my DMs on [LinkedIn](https://www.linkedin.com/in/diksha-yadav-32b733220) for exciting opportunities!